 To put it simply, a staging site is a clone of your live website.
 It enables you to test any changes or major new features that you plan to implement in a secure environment.
-Developers often use staging sites as a testing ground in order to prevent errors occurring on ‘live’ websites, thus avoiding the issues and/or downtime that might otherwise result.
+Developers typically use staging sites to test changes and fix bugs before going to production.

 While visitors may only see the finished product, plenty of work goes on behind the scenes of a typical website.
-In fact, some developers use up to three or four different sites to test their code before it goes live.
+In fact, some developers use up to three or four different versions of the same site, in order to test their code before it goes live.

 Let’s take a look at the most common types of testing environments that are used during development:

 - Development website.
 This environment contains all the latest iterations of the code you’re working on.
-It’s perfect for initial testing on new features.
+It’s perfect for initial testing of new features.

 - Quality Assessment (QA).
 During the QA process, changes to your website will be tested thoroughly to find any issues that you may have missed while coding.
 This type of environment is most often used by large companies, since they can’t afford to have bugs pop up on live sites.

 - Staging website.
-You’re already familiar with this term.
 A staging website acts as the bridge between the development and live versions of your site.
 At this point, any remaining errors should be addressed, and the changes should be ready to roll out.

-By now, we know how a staging website fits into the web development process, but you may still be wondering if using one is suitable for your needs.
-Let’s walk through the pros and cons of the issue to help you make an informed decision.
+By now, you know how a staging website fits into the web development process.
+However, you may still be wondering if using one is suitable for your needs.
+Let’s walk through the pros and cons to help you make an informed decision.

 The Benefits of a Staging Site

-It doesn’t take much to sell the benefits of staging sites, which:
+It doesn’t take much to sell the benefits of staging sites.
+They:

 Having said that, there are some drawbacks to consider as well.

-The major drawbacks of using staging sites are:
+The major drawbacks of using a staging site are: